Eworitse/alx-low_level_programming/0x12-singly_linked_lists/README.md

 3- Write a function that adds a new node at the end of a list_t list.
 4- Write a function that frees a list_t list. lists.h- contains the prototypes of each function.
+5(100)- Write a function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.
+6(101)- Write a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.